psoloway/puppetlabs-tomcat/README.md

 ###Parameters

-All parameters are optional, except where otherwise noted.
+All parameters are optional except where otherwise noted.

 ####tomcat